A holding structure is easy to set up, expensive to maintain, so when do you set up a holding structure?

 A holding structure – what does it do?

 The holding BV needs to be a very passive BV.
 Passive in the sense of not attracting liabilities to anything else than the shareholder.
 The only activity is holding the shares of the working BV.
-More experiences or seasoned entrepreneurs hold shares also in other companies with this holding company, or invest with the holding company, but very passively.
-If then the working BV makes a profit, the working BV can pay via dividend the profit into the holding company.
+More experiences or seasoned entrepreneurs hold shares also in other companies with this holding company.
+Or they invest with the holding company, but very passively.
+Should the working BV makes a profit, the working BV can pay via dividend the profit into the holding company.

 The holding BV holds then the profits made.
 Should anything happen to the working BV from going bankrupt to being sold, the proceeds are then not lost, but save in the holding BV.